Azeret/galIMF/README.md

 ### Example

-An example is given in file "example_galaxy_evolution.py".
+An example is given in file "example_galaxy_evolution.py", which calls "galevo.py", goes through the set up of the main input parameters, and shows the resulting plots.